 Certain statements contained in this AIF constitute forward-looking statements.
-The use of any of the words "anticipate", "intend", "continue", "estimate", "expect", "may", "will", "plan", "project", "should", "believe" and similar expressions are intended to identify forward-looking statements.
-These statements involve known and unknown risks, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in such forward-looking statements.
-Southern believes the expectations reflected in those forward-looking statements are reasonable but no assurance can be given that these expectations will prove to be correct and such forwarding-looking statements speak only as of the date of this AIF.
-In particular, this AIF may contain forward-looking statements pertaining to the following:
+The use of any of the words "anticipate", "intend", "continue", "estimate", "expect", "may", "will", "plan", "project", "should", "believe" and similar expressions (including negatives or variations thereof) are intended to identify forward-looking statements.
+These statements are based on the Corporation's beliefs and assumptions based on information available at the time such assumptions were made, and involve known and unknown risks, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in such forward-looking statements.
+Southern believes the expectations reflected in those forward-looking statements are reasonable but no assurance can be given that these expectations will prove to be correct and such forward-looking statements speak only as of the date of this AIF.
+In particular, this AIF may contain forward-looking statements pertaining, but not limited, to the following:

-- the business strategy, objectives, strengths and focus of the Corporation; - the performance characteristics of the Corporation's oil and natural gas properties; - oil and natural gas production levels; - capital expenditure programs and estimates; - the quantity of oil and natural gas proved and probable reserves; - projections of market prices and operating costs; - supply and demand for oil and natural gas; - expectations regarding the ability to raise capital and to continually add to reserves through acquisitions, exploration and development; - the ability of the Corporation to achieve drilling success consistent with management's expectations; - the Corporation's ability to attract and retain qualified personnel; - pressures of market prices and costs, including increased operating and capital costs due to inflationary pressures; - expected levels of royalty rates, operating costs, general and administrative costs, costs of services and other costs and expenses; and - expected uses of Credit Facility funds; - expectations regarding future commodity prices; - treatment under governmental regulatory and royalty regimes and tax laws; and - the ability to remediate sites and remedy spills, releases or emissions of various substances that may be produced in association with the Corporation's petroleum and natural gas operations.
+- the business strategy, objectives, strengths and focus of the Corporation; - the performance characteristics of the Corporation's oil and natural gas properties; - oil and natural gas production levels; - capital expenditure programs and estimates; - the quantity of oil and natural gas proved and probable reserves; - projections of market prices and operating costs; - supply and demand for oil and natural gas; - expectations regarding the ability to raise capital and to continually add to reserves through acquisitions, exploration and development; - the ability of the Corporation to achieve drilling success consistent with management's expectations; - the Corporation's ability to attract and retain qualified personnel; - pressures of market prices and costs, including increased operating and capital costs due to inflationary pressures; - expected levels of royalty rates, operating costs, general and administrative costs, costs of services and other costs and expenses; - expected uses of Credit Facility funds; - expectations regarding future commodity prices; - treatment under governmental regulatory and royalty regimes and tax laws; and - the ability to remediate sites and remedy spills, releases or emissions of various substances that may be produced in association with the Corporation's petroleum and natural gas operations.